holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 - A sheep component can refer to the following sheep animal groups:
 - Group Type:
+	- Ewes
+ 	- Lambs
   	- Lambs and Ewes
   	- Ram
+  	- Sheep
+  	- Sheep Feedlot
   	- Weaned Lamb

 <br>